 Recently I’ve been writing about Web Workers and various options developers have for leveraging them in their applications.
 For those unfamiliar, Web Workers allow you to create a separate thread for execution in a web browser.
+This is powerful as it allows work to be done off the main thread which is responsible for rendering and responding to user events.
 Over recent times we’ve seen a growth in Web Worker libraries such as greenlet, Workerize and Comlink to name a few.

-I set out trying to benchmark the performance of Web Workers.
-This data was collected using code I wrote which can be found at here.
+I set out trying to benchmark the performance of Web Workers within the browser.
+This data was collected based on code I wrote which manifested as a hosted app which can be found here.
 All the performance numbers specified are on my Dell XPS, Intel Core i7-4500 CPU @ 1.80GHz, 8GB of RAM, running Xubuntu.
 References to Chrome are version 66 and for Firefox version 59.
 To preface there is some possibility that numbers are slightly skewed due to garbage collection which is automated by the browser.

-At a high level creation and termination of Web Workers is relatively cost free depending on tolerance for main thread worker.
+At a high level creation and termination of Web Workers is relatively cost free depending on your tolerance for main thread worker:

-- Creation normally comes in at around sub 1ms on Chrome
+- Creation normally comes in at sub 1ms on Chrome

 - Termination is sub 0.5ms on Chrome

 The real cost of Web Workers comes from the transfer of a data from the main thread to the Web Worker (

 worker.postMessage) and the return of data to the main thread (

 This graph reflects this cost.
 We can see that increased data transfer sizes result in increased transfer times.
 More usefully we can deduce:

 - Sending an object of 1000 keys or less via